taliegemen/Neural-Network-Adaptive-PID-Controller/README.md

 }
 ```

-Matlab2020b or newer is required to run this code.
+MATLAB 2020b or newer is required to run this code.

 You may also want to look at this repo to train an ANN that can be used with our Simulink code:
 [ANN Traninig on Matlab](https://github.com/alkimgokcen/Artificial-Neural-Network-Traning-on-MATLAB)